phairlab/berta-ai-scribe/README.md

 6. **Note your credentials**:
    - Copy the **Client ID** and **Client Secret**
+   - **Where to find them**: After clicking "Create", a popup will show both credentials.
+If you miss this popup, go to "APIs & Services" → "Credentials" → click on your OAuth client name → the Client ID and Client Secret will be displayed on the details page
    - You'll need these for your environment files

 > [!IMPORTANT]